Number (sports): Rugby union

+The first known instance of player numbers on the back of a rugby union team's jerseys was on 8 September 1894 in a match in New Zealand between provincial sides Taranaki and Canterbury.
+A team-list card was issued to the spectators as a reference to identify each player by their jersey number.

 When included in the starting line-up, a player's rugby shirt number usually determines their position.
 Numbers 1–8 are the 'forwards', and 9–15 the 'backs'.
 Rugby union even has a position named simply after the shirt normally worn by that player in the "Number 8" position.
 Several clubs (Leicester and Bristol particularly) used letters instead of numbers on shirts, although have now been forced into line with the rest of the clubs.